Thomas-George-T/Movies-Analytics-in-Spark-and-Scala/README.md

 _Note: The results were repartitioned and stored into the same text file.
 It is highly recommended to not do this but it is done here for the sake of readability_

 ## Recognition
 This project was featured on [Data Machina Issue #130](https://www.getrevue.co/profile/datamachina/issues/data-machina-issue-130-112552) listed at number 3 under ScalaTOR.
-Thank you for the listing.
+Thank you for the listing

+## License
+This repository is licensed under Apache License 2.0 - see [License](LICENSE.md) for more details